 - Expect your technician to be neat and uniformed.
 Uniforms may seem like an industry standard, but they’re not.

 - Your time should be valued.
 Carpet and upholstery cleaning is not an exact science.
 Every home is different, so ours is a profession with variables.
 To that point, you’ll be given an arrival window as opposed to an exact arrival time for your appointment.
 However, if your tech is running outside of that window, expect to be informed.

 - A clean walk-off mat should be placed at your front door so that the tech can wipe his feet off.
 No cleaning should involve bringing more dirt into your home.

 - Runners should be rolled out on hardwood floors and anywhere the movement of hoses may do damage.
 Plastic corner guards may also be necessary in some cases.
 “Do no damage,” should be first and foremost in your technicians mind.

 - A door block should be put in place to regulate temperature in your home and to keep pets inside.

 - “Good enough” is unacceptable.
-While damaged carpet (see: pile reversal) can’t be fixed with a cleaning, and some staining is permanent, your technician should utilize every tool and every skill at their disposal before calling the job complete.
+While damaged carpet (see: visible traffic paths) can’t be fixed with a cleaning, and some staining is permanent, your technician should utilize every tool and every skill at their disposal before calling the job complete.
 Getting the job done fast is not getting the job done right.